 We encourage parents, carers and family members to read the information on the links below and take action to protect their children when they are online at home.
 The internet can then be used to its full potential and greatly benefit your children's education.

-We have just completed a cycle in KS1/ KS2 involving all of the children (Summer 2018)
+We have just completed a cycle in KS1/ KS2 involving all of the children and took part in 'Safer Internet Day' on 5th Feb 2019.

 we are an 'Operation Encompass' school.
 This promotes communication between the authorities and school in relation to domestic abuse.